 What type of art was created during the Minimalist art movement?

-Paintings, print art, design, ink and digital illustrations, sculptures and even lifestyle choices were a product of the Minimalist art movement.
+Paintings, print art, design, type art and digital illustrations, sculptures and even lifestyle choices were a product of the Minimalist art movement.

 Minimalism was created and popular during which years?